esteinig/netview/README.md

 ###Versions

+NetView v.1.0 for R

+Core calculationsin the pipeline are identical to the methods described in the published NetView P.

 For a user-interface with Shiny see [netviewR](https://github.com/esteinig/netviewR).
 This will be updated and integrated with geographical projections using [geonet]() for R.

 For the original Python implementation see [netviewP](https://github.com/esteinig/netviewP).
 This version will be discontinued, but source code will still be available.
-We recommend using the implementation in R.
+We recommend using the current implementation in R.

 ###Quick Start